-Just like people, dogs can get skin cancers that can be affected by prolonged or repeated sun exposure
+Just like people, dogs can get skin cancers as the result of prolonged or repeated sun exposure

-As with many questions though, the answer to the question of whether or not to apply sunscreen to your dog isn’t exactly straightforward.
+As with many questions though, the answer to "whether or not" to apply sunscreen on your dog may not be so straightforward.
 Whether or not your dog needs sunscreen can be influenced by many different factors.
-Including, amongst others…

 - How much time your dog spends outside, and during what part of the day?

 - Where do you live? (factors: altitude; hours of daylight; etc.)